Juventus beats Verona 1-0 to move into top 4 in Serie A - WHIZ News

 MILAN (AP) — Despite a bad start to the season, Juventus could end the year in the top four in Serie A.

-Moise Kean’s goal was enough for Juventus to win 1-0 at bottom club Hellas Verona on Thursday to move third in the league standings, although a win for Lazio at home to Monza later would drop the Bianconeri to fourth.
+Moise Kean’s goal was enough for Juventus to win 1-0 at bottom club Hellas Verona on Thursday to move fourth in the league standings.

+Juventus is just two points below AC Milan and Lazio — after the latter beat Monza 1-0 thanks to teenage goalscorer Luka Romero — but 10 behind Serie A leader Napoli.

+Inter Milan and Atalanta were a point below Juventus, with Roma a point further back.

 Juventus hosts Lazio at the weekend in the final round before Serie A stops for the World Cup and the traditional winter break.